-Alma students have the ability to design their own area of academic concentration, with the assistance of a faculty advisor, to meet specific educational or career goals.
-In recent years, students have graduated with Programs of Emphasis majors in such fields as arts management, archaeology and anthropology, environmental policy and community advocacy, Foreign Service and international law, and music technology and digital media.
+Alma students have the ability to work with a faculty advisor and design their own area of academic concentration to meet specific educational or career goals.
+In recent years, students have graduated with Programs of Emphasis majors in such fields as arts management; archaeology and anthropology; environmental policy and community advocacy; foreign service and international law; and music technology and digital media.

 As the demand for nurses increases, so too does the requirement for more education and training.
-Alma’s new Bachelor of Science in Nursing degree program, or BSN, enrolled its first class of students in 2014-15.
-A partnership with the local hospital provides early and frequent access to clinical experiences and patient care.
+Alma’s Bachelor of Science in Nursing (BSN) degree program, launched in 2014, has achieved full accreditation from the Commission on Collegiate Nursing Education.
+A partnership with the local hospital provides early and frequent access to clinical experiences, simulation instruction, and patient care.